xpostudio4/edx-documentation/en_us/developers/source/extending_platform/javascript.rst

 XML for Custom JavaScript Applications
 *******************************************************

-The problem component XML that you define in Studio to provide students with a JavaScript application has the following structure:
+The problem component XML that you define in Studio to provide learners with a JavaScript application has the following structure.

 .. code-block:: xml